data-capsule/fogros2-sgc/README.md

 ## From SGC to SGC-lite
 The updated README file can be found [HERE](./src/resources/README.md), which we removed all the setup about protocols and gateways.
 Only one change on the signaling server field `signaling_server_address = "ws://128.32.37.42:8000"` is required to the old config file.
 The default signaling server is provided by Berkeley, but feel free to make your own server by the following instructions.

+(Note: remember to migrate the credentials from `./scripts` to the new repo as well!)

 #### Making your own signaling server
 Signaling server faciliates the communication by exchanging the address information of webrtc.
 The details about how signaling server works can be found [HERE](./docs/webrtc.md).
 ```